quesurifn/yake-rust/README.md

 $$

 Eventually, the most important terms:
-- are more frequent
+- occur more frequently
-- are mostly at the beggining
+- occur mostly at the beginning of the text
-- inhabit many sentences
+- occur in many different sentences
 - prefer being Capitalized or UPPERCASED
-- prefer having the same neighbours
+- prefer having the same neighbour terms

-✨Keyphrases✨ are ranged: frequent & important at the top, noisy losers on the bottom.
+✨Keyphrases✨ are ranked in order of importance (most important first).

 Duplicates are then detected by [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) and removed.